asb2m10/glasgow/README.md

 note format
 -----------
-Note value are analogous to midi notes.
+Note values are analogous to midi notes.
 You can use notelist() helper to parse a string that will render the values into a javascript array.
 The string format: the lowest midi note is C-2 (C minus 2; the midi note 0) and the highest G8.
 Sharp values contains the '#' between the note name and the octave: C#1.
 Like the time format, events are separated by the ':'